lframosferreira/lframosferreira.github.io/_tabs/about.md

 I am passionate about my studies and career.
 Math and Computer Science are incredibly beautiful fields, and I dedicate a lot of time to learning more about them.

-Outside of my professional interests, I enjoy watching TV shows, movies, and [anime](https://myanimelist.net/profile/lframosferreira).
+Outside of my professional interests, I enjoy watching movies, [anime](https://myanimelist.net/profile/lframosferreira) and playing video games.

 I am also an avid cuber!
 My main cube is the Moyu RS3M 2020.
 My personal best for a single 3x3x3 solve is 7.03 seconds, and my average for five solves is 11.03 seconds.
 I am working hard to achieve a sub-10 average for five solves.